 Do not rent your textbook if you believe there is a risk you may not return the book on time.
 If you do not return the book you rent, you will be charged the rental fee plus 75% of the cost of a new book plus a 7.5% processing fee.
 For example, you will be charged $132.50 by the bookstore for a $100 textbook that you rented for $50 if the book is not returned ($50.00 + $75.00 + $7.50 = $132.50).

 These additional charges will be posted to the debit or credit card you used for collateral when you signed up to rent.
-If these additional fees for non-return exceed your credit limit or debit card's account available balance, you will likely also be charged a fee or penalty by your credit card or debit card company in addition to the charges from Follett.
+If these additional fees for non-return exceed your credit limit or debit card's account available balance, you will likely also be charged a fee or penalty by your credit card or debit card company in addition to the charges from the Ivy Tech bookstore for a non-return texbook rental.

-Convert your rental to a purchase if you wish to keep it or if you fear it may get lost.
-You may do so by paying the difference between rental cost and new book price if you perform the conversion transaction prior to the standard bookstore refund deadline.
-You may do so after the bookstore refund deadline but before the rental return due date by paying the difference between rental cost and new book cost plus 10%.
+Convert your rental to a purchase if you wish to keep it or, you may do so after the bookstore refund deadline but before the rental return due date by paying the difference between rental cost and the book cost based on condition (new or used).